-I’ve just returned from my third trip to China and honestly, I’ve barely scraped the surface of all the incredible things to do and see in this vast country with a history that stretches back so far you can see artefacts that are older than Jesus.
+I have visited China three times and honestly, I’ve barely scraped the surface of all the incredible things to do and see in this vast country with a history that stretches back so far you can see artefacts that are older than Jesus.

 But one thing is true, there are some very important things you need to know if you’re planning to visit China, so I’ve got you covered!